Sustainability: Hierarchy

 The diagram with three nested ellipses indicates a hierarchy among the three dimensions of sustainability: both economy and society are constrained by environmental limits.

-The wedding cake model for the sustainable development goals is similar to the nested ellipses diagram, where the environmental dimension or system is the basis for the other two dimensions.

 Scholars have discussed how to rank the three dimensions of sustainability.
 Many publications state that the environmental dimension is the most important.
 (Planetary integrity or ecological integrity are other terms for the environmental dimension.)

 Protecting ecological integrity is the core of sustainability according to many experts.
 If this is the case then its environmental dimension sets limits to economic and social development.

-The diagram with three nested ellipses is one way of showing the three dimensions of sustainability together with a hierarchy: It gives the environmental dimension a special status.
+The diagram with three nested ellipses is one way of showing the three dimensions of sustainability together with a hierarchy.
+It gives the environmental dimension a special status.
 In this diagram, the environment includes society, and society includes economic conditions.
-Thus it stresses a hierarchy.
+Thus, it stresses a hierarchy.

 This nested hierarchy has led some scholars and Indigenous thinkers to call for decentering the human in sustainability discourse, arguing that ecological systems should not merely be valued for their utility to humans but as interdependent life systems with intrinsic worth.

 Another model shows the three dimensions in a similar way: In this SDG wedding cake model, the economy is a smaller subset of the societal system.
 And the societal system in turn is a smaller subset of the biosphere system.

 In 2022 an assessment examined the political impacts of the Sustainable Development Goals.
 The assessment found that the "integrity of the earth's life-support systems" was essential for sustainability.
 The authors said that "the SDGs fail to recognize that planetary, people and prosperity concerns are all part of one earth system, and that the protection of planetary integrity should not be a means to an end, but an end in itself".
 The aspect of environmental protection is not an explicit priority for the SDGs.
 This causes problems as it could encourage countries to give the environment less weight in their developmental plans.
 The authors state that "sustainability on a planetary scale is only achievable under an overarching Planetary Integrity Goal that recognizes the biophysical limits of the planet".

 Other frameworks bypass the compartmentalization of sustainability into separate dimensions completely.